artistech-inc/yellow-pipeline-web/README.md

 cd ..
 git clone https://github.com/artistech-inc/yellow-pipeline.git
 cd yellow-pipeline-web
-git checkout v1.2
 mvn clean package
 ```

 ## Configuration

-Update the [WEB-INF/web.xml](https://github.com/artistech-inc/yellow-pipeline/blob/master/src/main/webapp/WEB-INF/web.xml) file.
-Each Servlet that utilizes an external application/script/process must have the path to the application set.
-For now, this includes:
+Update the [pipeline.yml](https://github.com/artistech-inc/yellow-pipeline-web/blob/master/src/main/resources/pipeline.yml) file.
+Each component must have the proper path value set.
+This is the location where the external process will execute from.

 - camr
 - LiberalExtractor

-Along with the web.xml file, the [META-INF/context.xml](https://github.com/artistech-inc/yellow-pipeline/blob/master/src/main/webapp/META-INF/context.xml) must be configured.
-The `data_path` value must be somewhere that Tomcat can write to.
+The `data-path` value must be somewhere that Tomcat can write to.

 ## Compilation